Ekin Genç is DL News’ managing editor. Opinions expressed are his own.

 Should we see another bull market, the familiar figures and models that have come to characterise past cycles may not be there, but new archetypes will inevitably rise to prominence.
 They’ll likely bask in fleeting glory, and then implode under their own unsustainable weight, pulling down an unfortunate swathe of investors in their wake.

-As crypto veteran Jordan Fisher, better known as Cobie, once said, “Perhaps every generation opts out of the previous generation’s Ponzi and instead decides to create its own.”
+As crypto veteran Jordan Fish, better known as Cobie, once said, “Perhaps every generation opts out of the previous generation’s Ponzi and instead decides to create its own.”

 Ben McKenzie the budding crypto journalist